On the Security & Privacy in Federated Learning: Discussion

-According to the gathered data, attacks and defenses proposals are mainly focused on I.I.D. environments, which is not a real case scenario in decentralized settings. \begin{challenge} \textbf{\textit{Many of the proposed attacks and defenses are proposed under I.I.D. environments.
-Extending them and studying their applicability for non-I.I.D. scenarios are necessary.}} \end{challenge}
+According to the gathered data, attacks and defenses proposals mainly focus on IID. environments, which is not a real case scenario in decentralized settings. \begin{challenge} \textbf{\textit{Many of the proposed attacks and defenses are proposed under IID environments.
+Further studies that consider both IID and non-IID distributions will need to be undertaken.}} \end{challenge}

-As mentioned above, image-based tasks enable the use of specially designed attacks and defenses.
+As mentioned above, image-based tasks enable specially designed attacks and defenses.
 GANs-based attacks and defenses are mainly applied in 2D environments and lack applicability in 1D environments, such as IoT.
 Therefore, adapting GANs or Variational Autoencoders for 1D would extend the attacks and defenses application field. \begin{challenge} \textbf{\textit{We recommend establishing the viability of GAN-powered attacks and defenses in 1D environments like IoT.}}\end{challenge}

-Lastly, in our research, we discover that attacks and defenses are only proposed for supervised learning. \begin{challenge}\textbf{\textit{Since FL threats and countermeasures are developed for supervised learning, we suggest evaluating their usage in unsupervised learning and FTL.}}\end{challenge}
+Lastly, our research discovered that attacks and defenses are only proposed for supervised learning. \begin{challenge}\textbf{\textit{Since FL threats and countermeasures are developed for supervised learning, we suggest evaluating their usage in unsupervised, regression learning and FTL.}}\end{challenge}